pallet/pallet-hadoop-example/README.md

 # Pallet-Hadoop #

-This project serves as an example to get you started using [Pallet-Hadoop](https://github.com/pallet/pallet-hadoop), a layer over [Pallet](https://github.com/pallet/pallet) that translates data descriptions of Hadoop clusters into full configured, running machines.
+This project serves as an example to get you started using [Pallet-Hadoop](https://github.com/pallet/pallet-hadoop), a layer over [Pallet](https://github.com/pallet/pallet) that translates data descriptions of Hadoop clusters into fully configured, running machines.
 For a more detailed discussion of Pallet-Hadoop's design, see the [project wiki](https://github.com/pallet/pallet-hadoop/wiki).

 ## Setting Up ##